elraffa/ioet/README.md

 >**Note: if you encounter problems with this method (such as no results when you Choose File), you might need to run the app in a server due to CORS restrictions with local files.
 To do this you can simply add the Live Server extension on Visual Studio Code or a similar one on other IDEs and run the app in that way.
 If you have further problems please [contact me](mailto:federicoruffa@gmail.com).**

+>Alternatively, you can visit [this site](https://6283a608268351396477b88d--shimmering-cannoli-eb73ec.netlify.app/) which will take you to this same project deployed in Netlify

 # Solution

 The solution was arrived in three main steps: